Quantae res vitae placent, tanto beatior eris.

 When I was in college I studied Milton (like him, I also studied Latin).
 When I was assigned to read Milton for class, without the benefit of any sort of background or framework, it was slow-going.
 I recall I had to force myself to get through my first reading assignment, and although I was an English major, I was not looking forward to a whole semester of Milton.
 But after attending a few lectures by my professor, Dr. Alex B. Chambers, who seemed to embody Milton in every way, including his long hoary hair and raspy voice, I couldn’t wait to read more Milton.
 We formed study groups and read Milton out loud in coffee shops, and each semester I saw his students doing the same.
 What began as drudgery turned out to be a source of joy and inspiration.

-I like the period from 1880 to 1929: Art Nouveau, the Arts & Crafts Movement, the Symbolist Movement, the Aesthetic Movement, Victorian Orientalism, and all of the “isms” associated with this period.
+I like the period from 1880 to 1929: Art Nouveau, the Arts & Crafts Movement, the Symbolist Movement, the Aesthetic Movement, Victorian Orientalism, and all of the many “isms” associated with the Edwardian period.
 Chances are, if it was made or written between 1880 and 1929–or else the early 70’s–I like it.
 Also, like many others who studied Latin, I have a fondness for things Medieval, the intellectual history of the Church and Catholic literature (Anglo-Catholic too!).
+Iris Murdoch is among my favorite authors.

 I believe I enjoy art more than other people, although I have no way of knowing this for certain.
 I like particularly pictorial art because I like to draw and paint.
 Wherever I am, I pay attention to what is hanging on the walls, while most people walk by appearing not to bother or care.
 Even in a hotel or office building or hospital, I pay attention to what’s on the walls, even though it’s not real art.
-I like to contemplate what works and what doesn’t, and why a particular image was chosen.
+I like to contemplate what works and what doesn’t, why a particular image was chosen, why the artist chose to do this instead of that.
 I also like knowing what other people like, or find interesting about a work of art.
 One motivation for me to create a site in WordPress was that I thought it would make it easier to share the things I like with others.

 I have been a Museum Curator and Assistant Director for the Museum of Printing History, where the Director and I initiated Houston’s first antiquarian book and print fair, still going today; and worked as Data Standards Manager for the Museum of Fine Arts.
 I also collect antiquarian books and prints.
 I began collecting rare books and attending ABAA book shows when I was in college.